Degrowth Commission – Ideas Response

 In a direct challenge to the orthodoxy of growth at all costs we are seeking to spread of the concepts of degrowth, deep adaptation and related ideas and explore what they would mean in a Scottish context.
 Our aim is to support the questioning of long held norms assumed in political dialogue and to help bring a robustness and credibility to disruptive, and potentially easily dismissed, ideas.

-Enough! are coordinating a number of larger scale events to bring together interested people and speakers with ideas to share.
-The first of which is our launch event on Thursday 30 March with Katherine Trebeck from the Wellbeing Economy Alliance and Nonhlanhla Makuyana from Stir to Action.
+Enough!’s launch event on 30th March 2019 featured Katherine Trebeck from the Wellbeing Economy Alliance and Nonhlanhla Makuyana from Stir to Action.

 On 21st September 2019, Enough!’s Degrowth Commission hosted an event on Deep Adaptation, Deep Solidarity with Jem Bendell and Gehan Macleod.